Ralo93/earthquake_damage_prediction/README.md

 3. XGBoostClassifier (known for performing well on tabular data and classification tasks)
 4. LightGBMClassifier (also known to perform quite well, sometimes can perform better than xgboost)

-There are more modeling opportunities like catboost or stacked esembles.
-Unfortunately we did not have the time to try out that many more.
+Model Selection Considerations

+- We prioritized models suitable for tabular data and imbalanced classes, ultimately selecting gradient boosting methods (XGBoost and LightGBM) for their scalability and performance.
+- Due to time constraints, we did not try ensemble methods like stacking but recognize them as potential improvements for future work.

 ## Experiments

 Our experimental process included:

-0. Kept all data except building_id
-1. Outlier removal on the 97th percentile
+- Removing outliers at the 97th percentile
-2. Unskew right skewed data
+- Transforming skewed data
-4. BaseEncoding of geoIDs with a base of 3
-5. Crossvalidation on the Auto-Encoding parameter dimensions (5, 10, 15, 20)
-6. Additional Auto-Encoding after the BaseEncoding to reduce dimensionality of GeoID features to 5
-7. Transforming the age column and make a new feature for very old buildings
-8. BaseEncoding of categorical features with base of 3
+- Encoding categorical features, like geo_level_ids, using Base-N encoding
+- Reducing dimensionality of geoID features through auto-encoding
+- Transforming age data to handle outliers
-9. Automatic hyperparameter tuning with bayesian search (hyperopt package)
+- Hyperparameter tuning using Bayesian search (hyperopt package)

 ### Experiment Results